Airship: World War I

-Aeroplanes had essentially replaced airships as bombers by the end of the war, and Germany's remaining zeppelins were destroyed by their crews, scrapped or handed over to the Allied powers as war reparations.
+Aeroplanes had almost entirely replaced airships as bombers by the end of the war, and Germany's remaining zeppelins were destroyed by their crews, scrapped or handed over to the Allied powers as war reparations.
 The British rigid airship program, which had mainly been a reaction to the potential threat of the German airships, was wound down.

 The interwar period

 Britain, the United States and Germany built rigid airships between the two world wars.
 Italy and France made limited use of Zeppelins handed over as war reparations.
 Italy, the Soviet Union, the United States and Japan mainly operated semi-rigid airships.

 Under the terms of the Treaty of Versailles, Germany was not allowed to build airships of greater capacity than a million cubic feet.
 Two small passenger airships, LZ 120 Bodensee and its sister ship LZ 121 Nordstern, were built immediately after the war but were confiscated following the sabotage of the wartime Zeppelins that were to have been handed over as war reparations: Bodensee was given to Italy and Nordstern to France.
 On May 12, 1926, the Italian built semi-rigid airship Norge was the first aircraft to fly over the North Pole.

-The British R33 and R34 were near-identical copies of the German L 33, which had come down almost intact in Yorkshire on 24 September 1916.
+The British R33 and R34 were improved versions of the German L 33, which had come down almost intact in Yorkshire on 24 September 1916.
 Despite being almost three years out of date by the time they were launched in 1919, they became two of the most successful airships in British service.
 The creation of the Royal Air Force (RAF) in early 1918 created a hybrid British airship program.
 The RAF was not interested in airships while the Admiralty was, so a deal was made where the Admiralty would design any future military airships and the RAF would handle manpower, facilities and operations.
-On 2 July 1919, R34 began the first double crossing of the Atlantic by an aircraft.
+On 2 July 1919, R34 began the first crossing of the Atlantic by a passenger aircraft.
 It landed at Mineola, Long Island on 6 July after 108 hours in the air; the return crossing began on 8 July and took 75 hours.
 This feat failed to generate enthusiasm for continued airship development, and the British airship program was rapidly wound down.

-During World War One, the U.S. Navy acquired its first airship, the DH-1, but it was destroyed while being inflated shortly after delivery to the Navy.
+During World War I, the U.S. Navy acquired its first airship, the DH-1, but it was destroyed while being inflated shortly after delivery to the Navy.
 After the war, the U.S. Navy contracted to buy the R 38, which was being built in Britain, but before it was handed over it was destroyed because of a structural failure during a test flight.